yunkunrao/tendermint.com/content/intro/abci-overview.md

 - Preventing transactions from spending non-existent transactions
 - Allowing clients to query the UTXO database.

-Tendermint is able to decompose the blockchain design by offering a very simple API between the application process and consensus process.
+Tendermint is able to decompose the blockchain design by offering a very simple API (ie. the ABCI) between the application process and consensus process.

-The API consists of 3 primary message types that get delivered from the core to the application.
+The ABCI consists of 3 primary message types that get delivered from the core to the application.
 The application replies with corresponding response messages.

 The messages are specified here: [ABCI Message Types](https://github.com/tendermint/abci#message-types)